jaiveerkhanna/jaiveerk-cs499-hw2/REPORT.md

 BONUS:

-5pt) We have hypothesized that the context window size affects syntactic versus semantic performance.
+(5pt) We have hypothesized that the context window size affects syntactic versus semantic performance.
 Evaluate that hypothesis with your model by varying the context window and looking for relationships to syntax versus semantic analogical task performance.

-I varied the context window size a lot during testing, and here are some of the results I was able to obtain:
+I varied the context window size a lot during testing, and here are some of the key results I was able to obtain (there are images for the final output of all 3 context sizes in the "results" folder)

 Context Size:2
+    - Semantic
+        - Exact: 0.0021
+        - MRR: 0.0122
+    - Syntactic
+        - Exact: 0.0294
+        - MRR: 0.0640
+    - Here, Syntactic performance clearly trumps semantic, likely because we are only looking two tokens to the left and right of a word, and so its syntactic structure is much more likely to be understood than how it is being used in the larger sentence (semantics)

 Context Size: 4
+    - Semantic
+        - Exact: 0.0031
+        - MRR: 0.0115
+    - Syntactic
+        - Exact: 0.0324
+        - MRR: 0.0645
+    - With a larger context size, we saw an increase in semantic performance for exact.
+Our MRR score was a bit lower but not as significant as our exact performance increase.
+This makes sense, as now there is a larger context.
+Interestingly, Syntactic performance also increased, indicating that 4 word left/right context might be better for both.
+Likely, there are important syntactic components that get ommited when only looking two tokens to the left and right of a given word.
 Context Size: 6
+- Semantic
+        - Exact: 0.0041
+        - MRR: 0.0108
+    - Syntactic
+        - Exact: 0.0059
+        - MRR: 0.0277
+    - With a context size of 6, we finally start to see the expected dip in syntactic performance (context has gotten too large and some of the details get obscured).
+However, we continue to see increases in semantic performance, as expected.
+With more words in the context, there is a greater chance to understand the MEANING of a word, above the way it was used.

 Summary: It seems like the lower context sizes were able to handle syntactic performance better, with larger context sizes being better equipped at handling semantic performance.
-This is pretty in line with our results from class!
+This is pretty in line with our discussions from class!
+I ultimately would use a context size of 4 as it balances both semantic and syntactic performance pretty well!